gregchang/ionic-math-app/README.md

 # ionic-math-app

-Android apk of latest build can be found at /Users/Gregory/ionic/todo/platforms/android/build/outputs/apk/android-debug.apk
+Android apk of latest build can be found at the 'prototype_apks' folder [here](https://github.com/gregchang/ionic-math-app/tree/master/prototype_apks).

 Try it out!